mls-m5/thick-pointers/README.md

 The comment markers at the end of the line is to force clang-format to do line breaks.

-After that define one or more classes that uses your functions:
+After that define one or more classes that implements your functions:

 ```c++
 class Apa {